frcepeda/LetsCrate/README.md

 TO DO
 -----

-* Display the names of renamed or deleted files/crates instead of their IDs.
 * Use a configuration file to avoid typing the login credentials each time the command is run.
 * Implement verbose and quiet options.